IceHe/lib/snips/books/designing-data-intensive-applications.md

 _In this case, there are some additional issues to consider:_

-- _Approaches that require remembering the timestamp of the user's last update become more difficult, because the code running on one device doesn’t know what updates have happened on the other device._
+- _Approaches that require remembering the timestamp of the user's last update become more difficult, because the code running on one device doesn't know what updates have happened on the other device._
     - _This metadata will need to be centralized._
 - _If your replicas are distributed across different datacenters, there is no guarantee that connections from different devices will be routed to the same datacenter._
     - _( For example, if the user's desktop computer uses the home broadband connection and their mobile device uses the cellular data network, the devices' network routes may be completely different. )_
-    - If your approach requires reading from the leader, you may first need to route requests from all of a user’s devices to the same datacenter.
+    - If your approach requires reading from the leader, you may first need to route requests from all of a user's devices to the same datacenter.
         - _( icehe : 使用用户 ID 来作为路由的依据, 以便路由到同一 数据中心/分片 )_

 #### Monotonic Reads